William Wilberforce

-William Wilberforce (24 August 175929 July 1833) was a British politician, philanthropist and leader of the movement to abolish the slave trade.
-A native of Kingston upon Hull, Yorkshire, he began his political career in 1780, eventually becoming an independent Member of Parliament (MP) for Yorkshire (1784–1812).
-In 1785, he became an evangelical Christian, which resulted in major changes to his lifestyle and a lifelong concern for reform.
+William Wilberforce (24 August 1759 – 29 July 1833) was a British politician, philanthropist, and a leader of the movement to abolish the Atlantic slave trade.
+A native of Kingston upon Hull, Yorkshire, he began his political career in 1780, and became an independent Member of Parliament (MP) for Yorkshire (1784–1812).
+In 1785, he underwent a conversion experience and became an evangelical Anglican, which resulted in major changes to his lifestyle and a lifelong concern for reform.

-In 1787, Wilberforce came into contact with Thomas Clarkson and a group of activists against the slave trade, including Granville Sharp, Hannah More and Charles Middleton.
-They persuaded Wilberforce to take on the cause of abolition, and he soon became the leading English abolitionist.
-He headed the parliamentary campaign against the British Slave Trade for 20 years until the passage of the Slave Trade Act of 1807.
+In 1787, Wilberforce came into contact with Thomas Clarkson and a group of activists against the transatlantic slave trade, including Granville Sharp, Hannah More and Charles Middleton.
+They persuaded Wilberforce to take on the cause of abolition, and he became a leading English abolitionist.
+He headed the parliamentary campaign against the British slave trade for 20 years until the passage of the Slave Trade Act 1807.

 Wilberforce was convinced of the importance of religion, morality and education.
 He championed causes and campaigns such as the Society for the Suppression of Vice, British missionary work in India, the creation of a free colony in Sierra Leone, the foundation of the Church Mission Society and the Society for the Prevention of Cruelty to Animals.
-His underlying conservatism led him to support politically and socially controversial legislation, which resulted in criticism that he was ignoring injustices at home while campaigning for the enslaved abroad.
+His underlying conservatism led him to support politically and socially repressive legislation, and resulted in criticism that he was ignoring injustices at home while campaigning for the enslaved abroad.

 In later years, Wilberforce supported the campaign for the complete abolition of slavery and continued his involvement after 1826, when he resigned from Parliament because of his failing health.
 That campaign led to the Slavery Abolition Act 1833, which abolished slavery in most of the British Empire.
-Wilberforce died just three days after hearing that the passage of the Act through Parliament was assured.
+Wilberforce died just three days after hearing that the passage of the act through Parliament was assured.
 He was buried in Westminster Abbey, close to his friend William Pitt the Younger.

 Early life and education

-Wilberforce was born in a merchant's house on the High Street of Hull, in the East Riding of Yorkshire, England, on 24 August 1759.
-(Wilberforce House is now a historic house museum.)
-He was the only son of Robert Wilberforce (1728–1768), a wealthy merchant, and his wife, Elizabeth Bird (1730–1798).
-His grandfather, William (1690–1774), had made the family fortune in the Baltic maritime trade and in sugar refining.
-He was a partner in a business that built the Old Sugar House on Lime Street, which imported raw sugar from plantations in the West Indies.
+Wilberforce was born in Hull, in Yorkshire, England, on 24 August 1759.
+He was the only son of Robert Wilberforce, a wealthy merchant, and his wife, Elizabeth Bird.
+His grandfather, William, had made the family fortune in the maritime trade with Baltic countries.
 He was twice elected mayor of Hull.